 However, it is the sellers that are prepared to be realistic about purchase prices that are securing deals.

 The political questions facing the UK could still change the picture, particularly if the terms - or lack of terms - for the Brexit deal are unsatisfactory.
 However, events in other parts of the world put this in perspective and optimism is now the predominant emotion in the sector.

 “High-value UK property will continue to attract buyers motivated by the need to move home and those seeking exposure to property as they look to diversify their investment portfolios beyond equities, bonds and other assets,” concludes Syed Raza.

 If you’re an International Banking client looking to buy property, Barclays can support you every step of the way.
-For everything from support identifying the right property, to getting specialist finance, call us on +44 (0)1624 684316* or chat to us.
+For everything from support identifying the right property, to getting specialist finance, call us on +44 (0)1624 684316*.

 You might find these useful

 A decade after the fall of Lehman